mp-ebsco/platform.training.bookmiddle_copy/README.md

 ## Explore

-Navigate to http://localhost:8080/books from a browser or Postman.
+Go to http://localhost:8080/books from a browser or Postman.